mylylyl/twitter_archiver/README.md

 ### TODO
 - [x] add config file for more flexible configuration
-- [ ] add a json file for metadata storage
+- [ ] add ability to view follower-only content (has to be logged in)
-- [ ] add backend for archive
+- [ ] store retweeted media in tweeter's directory
 - [ ] add fronend for archived tweets management